JustinLove/twitch_viewers/README.md

 # Twitch Viewers

-Display the twitch viewer count
+Display the twitch viewer count in-game.

-## Features

-- Rainbows
-- Unicorns
+This uses an un-authenciated public API, but you do need to enter your twitch username in the settings so it knows which channel to check.